-Principal Delivery Partners Opportunities for Change St Richard's Square - Improve St. Richard's Square by: improving the appearance attractiveness of the parade by: creating a new public space in front of the shops with attractive paving, LBRuT landscaping and seating; Traders and Businesses Short encouraging occupiers to install Neighbourhood Groups appropriate shopfronts and signage,; introducing better directional signage, lighting, seating, public art and soft landscaping throughout the area. reducing the dominance of traffic in Ashburnham Road and Croftway in favour of pedestrians and cyclists through traffic calming measures. encouraging owners and occupiers of property to improve backland and service areas to the Parade through proper maintenance.

-Proposal Principal Delivery Partners Timescale Opportunities for Change Central Petersham - Improve Central Petersham by: restoring the vista of Petersham Avenue through the arched gateway; upgrading the area in front of the LBRuT arched entrance to the Avenue by Medium Building owners and occupiers redesigning the carriageway and The Russell School footpath, rationalizing signage and The German School street furniture and installing new Neighbourhood Amenity Groups seating: iii. rationalising street clutter and improving the quality of the bus shelter, boundary wall and fence and planting at the entrance to the Russell School.

-Ham Street/ Ashburnham Road Neighb ourhood S Shopping Centre

-Improve the Ham Street / Ashburnham Road shops and flats by encouraging replacement of shop fronts and fascia signs and redecoration of the upper storeys.
+Proposal Principal Delivery Partners Timescale c. introducing better directional signage, lighting, seating, public art and soft landscaping throughout the area. ii. reducing the dominance of traffic in Ashburnham Road and Croftway in favour of pedestrians and cyclists through traffic calming measures. iii. encouraging owners and occupiers of property to improve backland and service areas to the Parade through proper maintenance.
+Opportunities for Change Central Petersham - Improve Central Petersham by: i. restoring the vista of Petersham Avenue through the arched gateway; LBRuT Building owners and occupiers Medium ii. upgrading the area in front of the arched entrance to the Avenue by redesigning the carriageway and footpath, rationalizing signage and street furniture and installing new seating; The Russell School The German School Neighbourhood Amenity Groups iii. rationalising street clutter and improving the quality of the bus shelter, boundary wall and fence and planting at the entrance to the Russell School.
+Ham Street/ Ashburnham Road Neighbourhood Shopping Centre Improve the Ham Street / Ashburnham Road shops and flats by encouraging replacement of shop fronts and fascia LBRuT Building owners Medium signs and redecoration of the upper storeys.
+Traders and businesses